awsdocs/amazon-cloudfront-developer-guide/doc_source/forward-custom-headers.md

 To configure a web distribution to forward custom headers to your origin, you update the configuration of the applicable origins by using one of the following methods:

 **CloudFront console**
 When you create or update a distribution, specify header names and values in the **Origin Custom Headers** settings\.
-For more information, see [Creating a Web Distribution](distribution-web-creating-console.md)\.
+For more information, see [Creating a Distribution](distribution-web-creating-console.md)\.

 **CloudFront API**
 For each origin that you want to forward custom headers to, add header names and values to the `CustomHeaders` section of the `DistributionConfig` complex type\.
 For more information, see [CreateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) \(to create a new distribution\) or [UpdateDistribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) \(to update an existing distribution\)\.